integrated-ethics/web/content/labs/avoiding-algorithmic-bias.md

 > Defenders of the tests note that they feature lots of questions and
 > that no single answer can disqualify an applicant.
 Certain patterns of
 > answers, however, can and do disqualify them.
 And we do not know what
 > those patterns are.
-We're not told what the tests are looking for.
+We’re not told what the tests are looking for.
 The
 > process is entirely opaque.
-What's worse, after the model is
+What’s worse, after the model is
 > calibrated by technical experts, it receives precious little feedback.
 >
 > Sports provide a good contrast here.
 Most professional basketball